N-Evan/N-Evan/README.md

 <h1 align="center">Hello, Evan here!</h1>
-<h3 align="center">I'm a gameplay programmer and game designer with over two years of professional experience and had the privilege to work on several amazing games.
+<h3 align="center">I'm a gameplay programmer and game designer with over three years of professional experience and had the privilege to work on several amazing games.
 I love 3D modeling, discovering new music, and coming up with unique gameplay mechanics with the sole purpose of leaving a lasting warm-fuzzy feeling in the minds of players.
-Feel free to take a look at my portfolio <a href="https://n-evan.github.io/Evan.github.io/" target="_blank">here!</a></h3>
+Feel free to take a look at my portfolio <a href="https://n-evan.github.io/Evan.github.io/" target="_blank">here!</a> I've been working as core developer for <a href="https://store.steampowered.com/app/3023460/SILENT_SCREAM_2/">Silent Scream 2!</a></h3>

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=n-evan&label=Profile%20views&color=720eb4&style=flat" alt="n-evan" /> </p>